alphagreen84/Crime_Map/README.md

 The objective of this project is to grab data from a conviction database (get persons by city) and based on that data scrape further details about the persons location.
 Finally visualize the persons location on a map.
 - 🛒 Scrapes the krimfup.se and ratsit.se to gather location data using `Selenium` and `BeautifulSoup`.
-- 🧠 Use Google Geocode API to make location name into lat/lon.
+- 🧠 Use Google Geocode API to make location name into lat/lon using `requests`.
 - 📩 Plotting each locatoin on a Google Maps html file.